 The price of Bitcoin will surely continue to fall on the news that all Chinese Bitcoin exchanges will close by the end of September 2017.
 Here at The Finance Guy, we wanted to share an opportunity to trade on the price of Bitcoin falling.

 We found a CFD provider called plus500, who offer contracts on Bitcoin and a collection of other cryptocurrencies.
-We opened an account, from Australia, and got a $30 sign up bonus.
-We then added $150 to try our luck at short selling Bitcoin.
+We opened an account, from Australia, and added $150 to try our luck at short selling Bitcoin.

 Yesterday, we decided to trade the falling price of Bitcoin.
 We opened a short position, which means we sold Bitcoin.
 The price kept falling, and our trade turned from red (loss), to green (profit).
 Because of the leveraged exposure, our return on deposit was magnified.